The Car Connection FIAT 124 Spider Overview

-Changes for 2018 are minor.
-A new Red Top Edition is comes with a red convertible top, and the options lists were tweaked.
+Changes for 2018 were minor.
+A new Red Top Edition came with a red convertible top, and the options lists were tweaked.
 Changes for 2019 included a new sport exhaust and new stripe packages.

 The Fiat 124 Spider is wholly based on the Miata.
 The 124 Spider follows an agreement between Mazda and Fiat Group (now FCA) that assured Mazda the cashflow to justify the development of a new-generation Mazda while also giving Fiat a volume sports-car model to help meet its sales goals.